andrefdre/Dora_the_mug_finder_SAVI/README.md

 <img  src="Docs/logo.svg" alt="Logo" width="400">
 </div>

-This project was developed for Advanced Vision Systems class for the second report.
-The objective is to detect and extract objects from a point cloud and then pass it through a classifier that will tell what the object is and some information about it's physical characteristics, for example it's a Mug and has a certain bounding box.
+This project was developed for Advanced Industrial Vision Systems class for the second report.
+The objective is to detect and extract objects from a point cloud and then pass it through a classifier that will tell what the object is and some information about it's physical characteristics.
+For example, it's a Mug and has a certain bounding box.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>